 6 Places to Find Fun on the Farm this Fall

 Visiting a farm can be a real adventure for city and suburban kids.
 Getting up close to and even feeding farm animals can lead to lots of fun and unexpected learning.
-We've rounded up some tried and true nearby options where your family can spend a day in the country and meet some new barnyard friends.
+We've rounded up some tried-and-true nearby options where your family can spend a day in the country and meet some new barnyard friends.

 Purina Farms

 For fun on the farm it’s hard to beat nearby Purina Farms.
-Located in Grey’s Summit, Purina Farms offers up-close interaction with farm animals, but also thrilling Incredible Dog Shows, knowledgable, animal-loving trainers on-site and educational exhibits, open Wednesdays through Sundays through October, with free admission.
+Located in Grey’s Summit, Purina Farms offers up-close interaction with farm animals, but also thrilling Incredible Dog Shows, knowledgable, animal-loving trainers on-site and educational exhibits, open Thursdays through Sundays through October, with free admission.

 Near the Visitor’s Center, you’ll find the Barn and Hayloft Play Area, housing sheep, horses, goats, cows, hogs, rabbits, a pot-bellied pig, chickens and other farm animals, and the petting ring, where kids can interact with chicks, piglets and baby rabbits.
 There are tunnels to crawl through, a rope to swing on and demonstrations throughout the day where you can try milking a cow.
-Visit Chickentopia, opened this year, the new chicken "playground," where you can learn about how to raise your own flock at home.
+Visit Chickentopia, the chicken "playground," where you can learn about how to raise your own flock at home.

 Purina Farms, 500 William Danforth Way, Gray Summit, Mo.
 63039.
-Open Wednesdays through Sundays from 9:30 a.m. to 3:30 p.m. with free admission. www.purina.com/purina-farms
+Open Thursdays through Sundays from 9:30 a.m. to 3:30 p.m. through the end of October with free admission. www.purina.com/purina-farms

 Suson Park